 I attended Brooklyn Heights Synagogue’s Pride Shabbat service on Friday, June 14.
 In addition to the liturgy typical of Reform synagogues, the rabbi integrated a responsive reading that celebrates LGBTIQ folks, as well as a prayer of remembrance for queer people that were murdered or committed suicide because of their identites.
 After editing a report about conversion therapy during my internship that day, and learning how often religion is weaponized to oppress queer people and their identities across the globe, it was comforting to visit a place of worship that consciously uplifts the LGBTQ community.

 The guest speaker at Pride Shabbat was Rabbi Mike Moskowitz, the Scholar-in-Residence for Trans and Queer Jewish Studies at Congregation Beit Simchat Torah, a synagogue in Manhattan founded for LGBTIQ Jews.
-Rabbi Moskowitz is a Hasidic man and self-described religious fundamentalist, and as well as a radically progressive activist for the human rights of LGBTIQ people and inclusivity, as well as a variety of other human rights issues.
+Rabbi Moskowitz is a Hasidic man and self-described religious fundamentalist, as well as a radically progressive activist for the human rights of LGBTIQ people and inclusivity.

 Rabbi Moskowitz’s speech moved me to tears.
 It was extremely empowering to hear the views of a person who has spent years of his life studying Torah and halacha (Jewish law) defending LGBTIQ identities.
 In his speech, Rabbi Moskowitz revealed that queer identities are, in fact, validated by ancient Jewish texts.
 This is diametrically opposed to the common beliefs of Orthodox Judaism, which claim that relationships must be between a man and a woman, men and women are inherently different and that traditional gender roles are both fixed and divinely ordained.
 Thus, it was uplifting to meet an Orthodox rabbi who believes that the Torah validates the spectrum of sexuality and gender, and who also rejects the normalization of heteronormativity and patriarchy that religious fundamentalists often proport.